Training consists of different aspects that form an integrated and comprehensive approach. The aspects are:

 Karate practice is an excellent way of keeping fit, emphasising all-round development of the body.
 Most people who start karate want to improve their physical fitness.
 Physical training is usually divided into four categories:

-It is important to check the joints and to raise the body temperature.
+Warming up - it is important to check the joints and to raise the body temperature.
 Stretching muscles is best done when the body is warm to prevent muscles being torn.
 This usually involves low impact exercises such as jogging.

-Education of the optimum muscles to generate fast and smooth actions.
+Speed - education of the optimum muscles to generate fast and smooth actions.

-Exercises to build up the body to maintain peak work rate during the training.
+Stamina - exercises to build up the body to maintain peak work rate during the training.

 Kihon is the exercise of the basic physical techniques.
 Training in the individual techniques allows the action to be executed smoothly, accurately and efficiently.
 It is during these practices that students learn the skills that will be the foundation on which the rest of their karate will be supported.